 Invest in a surge protector

-With the crazy heat comes crazy storms.
-If a bolt of lightning strikes, it could potentially put your home out of power.
-If the power goes out, you can forget about air conditioning!
-If you are local to Scottsdale, you know that this really isn’t an option in the middle of the summer.
+Lightning strikes are a common occurrence during these types of storms.
+If lightning strikes, it could potentially put your home out of power and if the power goes out, you can forget about air conditioning!
 Investing in a surge protector will stop your AC unit from turning off in the case of a power outage.
 The protector is placed at the unit to protect it from disconnecting electricity.
-Having your own surge protector will save you from calling for a technician to come check out your problem after the storm has passed.
+Having your own surge protector will protect your unit and save you from expensive repairs.

 Regular A/C Maintenance

 Remember that your A/C is working 24/7 to keep the temperatures of your home as comfortable as possible.
 Without proper care, you might be in for a long hot summer if your A/C decides to quit!
-If you live in the greater Scottsdale area feel free to schedule a consultation with one of our technicians at 480-428-0600.
-We promise nothing but the best service!
+Stay cool for the summer and schedule a consultation with a Larson technician by calling 480-428-0600 or book online.